President Donald Trump holds 'Keep America Great' rally in Wildwood

-FOX 29's Jennifer Joyce reports that 100,000 people signed up for tickets, but the venue holds fewer than 8,000 seats.
+Vendors hawked all kinds of memorabilia, from red "Make America Great Again" hats to socks depicting the president, complete with a Trump-like tuft of hair sprouting at calf-height.

-The line outside of the Wildwoods Convention Center grew by the minute as Trump supporters flock to this small New Jersey coastal town for a historic "Keep America Great" rally.
+Bars and restaurants overflowed with patrons wearing hats with the president's signature slogan.
+Rally-goers, some arriving as early as the weekend, stood in a line that snaked through part of the town.
+The mood among supporters was one of camaraderie.

-Duke, of Galloway Township, is spending a total of two nights outside.
+Duke, of Galloway Township, spent two nights outside waiting in line to guarantee a seat inside.
 He was the first in line after arriving Sunday afternoon.

 "Everybody was cool—taking turns going to their cars and getting warm sharing food," he told FOX 29.